 Jointing of large pipes of the light weight type shall be made by extruder welding.

-All welding shall be performed by certified welders holding licences not older than 12 months, and issued by a recognised institution approved by the manufacturer and the .
+All welding shall be performed by certified welders holding licences not older than 12 months, and issued by a recognised institution approved by the manufacturer and the Project Manager.

 Corrugated HDPE pipes